nehaljwani/team.exiv2.org/book/IMaEA.md

 1.  libtiff-4 (which supports BigTiff)
 2. PIL (python imaging library)
-3. FreeImage a wrapper for libJPEG,libtiff, libpng, LibOpenJPEG, LibJXR, LibRAW, LibWebP and OpenEXR.
+3. FreeImage is a wrapper for libJPEG,libtiff, libpng, LibOpenJPEG, LibJXR, LibRAW, LibWebP and OpenEXR.

-#### libtiff-4 with BigTiff support
+### 10.5.1 libtiff-4 with BigTiff support

 **1. Build and install jpeg-6b:**